Hyperion-BT/helios-book/src/understanding-eutxos.md

 # Understanding the eUTxO model

-Before we get into any coding we need to first understand how smart contracts work on Cardano and how it differs from the more conventional account-based model.
+Before we get into any coding we first need to understand how smart contracts work on Cardano and how Cardano differs from the more conventional account-based model.

-This section wouldn't be possible without [this](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e) great blog post by the awesome [David Pryzbilla](https://github.com/dav009) and a lot of helpful feedback from [Christian Schmitz](https://github.com/christianschmitz).
+> **Note**: eUTxO is an abbreviation of *extended Unspent Transaction Outputs*

-## Account-based vs eUTxO
+## Account-based model vs eUTxO model

 Smart contracts on Cardano are quite different from those on Ethereum.

-### Ethereum-style Smart Contracts (account-based)

-When a transaction occurs, the balance of the sender's account is directly decremented and that of the recipient is incremented, similar to how conventional bank accounts work.

-Contracts on Ethereum run via the EVM (Ethereum Virtual Machine), the EVM can be thought of as a global on-chain computer which smart contracts take turns running on, before their results are accepted on-chain.

->**Note**: The data of all accounts on Ethereum are stored in a [**Merkle-Patricia Trie**](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/), which is kind of like a fancy hashmap.
-> After all the transactions in a block are run the **root hash** of the new Trie is included in the block.

-## The eUTxO Model

-In the UTxO model tokens are stored in UTxOs (Unspent Transaction Outputs).
-A UTxO is like (electronic)-cash where an individual bundle of bills (Ada and native-tokens) is stored separately.

-In a transaction in the UTxO model, one or more UTxOs are used as inputs to the transaction and destroyed, **Transaction Inputs** and one or more UTxOs are created as the result/output of a transaction, **Transaction Outputs**.

-Transactions in the accounts-based model mutate the data-points storing the total amounts (this is **very risky**; regular banks have special insurances and paper backups in case of mistakes, blockchains have no such fallbacks).
-In the UTxO model only the "bills" that participate in a given transaction can potentially be lost (bad, but not catastrophic).

-Of course a UTxO chain can emulate account-based models (for example the [Fuel Rollup](https://fuel.network) uses UTxOs under the hood for parallel execution) and vice versa.

-### Components of a UTxO on Cardano

-On eUTxO blockchain the ledger is made up of many UTxOs (Unspent Transaction Outputs).
-A UTxO has four main components:

-- An Address
-- Tokens (Native Assets)
-- A Validator Script
-- A Datum.

-#### The Address

-The address of a UTxO is used to determine who owns the UTxO (who has the right to spend it in a transaction).
-To know the balance of a user wallets searches the ledger for all UTxOs *owned* by the user's address and their total value is the user's balance.

-An address can be either be derived from the hash of a user's public key (`PubKeyHash` in Helios) or the hash of a validator script (`ValidatorHash`).

-#### Datums

-These are data stored onchain associated with a particular UTxO.
-The Datum is used to store state in Smart Contracts.
-The 'e' in eUTxO comes from the Datum, this is because the addition of a datum makes the eUTxO model Turing-Complete (like Ethereum smart contracts and unlike Bitcoin Script).
-With this state anything that an account-based model can do also be done with a eUTxO-based model.@hyperionbt/helios"

->**Note**: To be exact on Cardano previously the Datum couldn't be stored onchain but as of Plutus V2 we now have actual *onchain/inline* datums.

-#### Validators

-A validators is a function that runs when a transaction attempts to spend a UTxO.
-It takes in the data of the transaction and returns a boolean which determines if the UTxO can be spent.
-Validators contain the 'business logic' of a smart contract.

-For example for a simple vesting contract one could lock up some tokens in a UTxO with a validator which returns `true` if the transaction is signed by the beneficiary.

->**Note**: A UTxO can only be spent once.
-In every transaction some UTxOs are destroyed,
->**Transaction Inputs (TxInputs)** and new UTxOs are created, **Transaction Inputs (TxOutputs)**.
->For a transaction to be valid it must satisfy some things:
->
-> - The total amount of tokens in the **Transaction Inputs** must be equal to those in the **Transaction Ouputs**.
-> - The validators for all the **Transaction Inputs** must evaluate to `true`.

-## Pros and Cons of the eUTxO Model
+### Ethereum-style smart contracts (account-based)

+When a transaction occurs on an account-based blockchain, the balance of the sender's account is directly decremented and that of the recipient is incremented, similar to how conventional bank accounts work.

+Contracts interact with these balances and run via the EVM (Ethereum Virtual Machine).
+The EVM can be thought of as a global on-chain computer on which smart contracts take turns running, before their results are added to the chain.

+>**Note**: the data of all accounts on Ethereum are stored in a [**Merkle-Patricia trie**](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/), which is like a fancy hashmap.
+After all the transactions in a block are run, the root hash of the block trie is added to the chain.

+### The eUTxO model

+In the eUTxO model tokens are stored in UTxOs.
+A UTxO is like (electronic)-cash where each individual bundle of bills (Ada and native-tokens) is stored separately.

+A transaction in the UTxO model takes one or more UTxOs as **transaction inputs**, which are destroyed, and creates one or more UTxOs as **transaction outputs**.

+Transactions in an account-based model mutate the data-points storing the total balances.
+This is very risky (regular banks are insured against this, and also have paper backups in case of mistakes, but blockchains have no such fallbacks).
+In the UTxO model only the "bills" that participate in a given transaction can potentially be affected (which is bad, but not catastrophic).

+Of course a UTxO chain can emulate account-based chains (by storing all tokens in a single UTxO) and account-based chains can emulate UTxO chains (by spreading a user's balance over many different accounts).

+## Components of a UTxO on Cardano

+UTxOs have 3 main components:
+- an address
+- tokens (Ada and other native assets)
+- a datum

+### Address

+The address of a UTxO determines the owner (i.e. who has the right to spend it).

+A user's balance is calculated by summing all UTxOs sitting at addresses *owned* by that user.

+An address can either be derived from the hash of a user's public key ([`PubKeyHash`](./lang/builtins/pubkeyhash.md) in Helios), or the hash of a validator script ([`ValidatorHash`](./lang/builtins/validatorhash.md) in Helios).
+In the latter case the script effectively becomes the owner of the UTxO.

+### Tokens

+Each UTxO contains some tokens, which represent value on the blockchain.
+Tokens have positive value due to scarcity (tokens can't be duplicated) and utility (eg. Ada being used to pay transaction fees).

+### Datum

+The *datum* is data that is attached to UTxOs.
+A datum represents the state of a smart contract, and is immutable (smart contract state can change though, by spending old UTxOs and creating new ones).

+The 'e' (*extended*) in eUTxO comes from the datum.
+The Bitcoin UTxO model doesn't have datums, giving Bitcoin scripts very limited capabilities. *Extending* the UTxO model, as done by Cardano and Ergo, gives an eUTxO model the same capabilities as an account-based model, while benefitting from a much safer approach to transactions (because a global state isn't being accessed/mutated).

+## Validator scripts

+A validator script is a function that is evaluated when a transaction attempts to spend a UTxO locked at that script's address.
+This function takes 3 arguments:
+  * the datum attached to the UTxO
+  * some data provided by the user who created the transaction (the *redeemer*)
+  * details about the transaction (the *script context*)

+The validator script then calculates whether or not the UTxO is allowed to be spent (essentially returning a boolean result).

+Separating the validation logic from the transaction building/submitting logic makes it much easier to audit the trusted part of eUTxO DApps.

+Helios is all about writing these validator scripts.

+> **Note**: a UTxO can only be spent once.
+In every transaction all input UTxOs are destroyed, and new output UTxOs are created.

+> **Note**: a valid transaction must satisfy the following conditions:
+> - the transaction must be balanced: the total amount of tokens in the transaction inputs must be equal to those in the transaction outputs (minus the fees, plus the minted tokens).
+> - the validators for all the transaction inputs must evaluate to `true`.

+## Pros and cons of the eUTxO Model

 ### Pros

-- #### Fixed Transaction Fees
+- #### Deterministic transaction fees

-  eUTxO contracts are deterministic this means that you can verify if a transaction will suceed and it's resource usage before posting it to the blockchain.
-  This is means the transaction fees for a transaction are fixed  and can be deterministically calculated offchain.
+  eUTxO smart contract evaluation is deterministic.
+This means that you can calculate the resource usage of a transaction before posting it to the blockchain.
+The transaction fees for a transaction can thus be calculated deterministically off-chain.

-  On Account-based blockchains transaction fees can vary **a lot**.
+  The transaction fees of account-based blockchains depend on network load, and can vary a lot.

+- #### Transaction fees not charged upon failure
+  The determinism of the eUTxO model means that transaction success can be determined before posting.
+Transaction failure is still possible due to contention, but this is a very cheap check, and no fee is charged.

+  Transaction failure on account-based blockchains results in losing the fee, as significant processing power might've been used before encountering the failure condition.

-- #### Easier to Audit
+- #### Easier to audit

-  The **locally-scoped** nature of eUTxO contracts reduces the potential attack surface by a lot.
-  This makes auditing way easier because you're auditing a **the validation** function and the space of possible outcomes is greatly reduced.
+  Auditing of eUTxO smart contracts is much easier because only the validation function needs to be audited, which has a very **locally-scoped** nature.

 - #### Concurrency

-  If designed properly eUTxO smart contracts can be very parallel.
+  Due to monetary value being naturally spread over many UTxOs, a UTxO blockchain can be compared to an extremely sharded account-based blockchain (some smart contracts might require a centralized data-point though, and won't allow concurrent interactions, see [contention](#contention)).

-- #### Better for Layer 2s
+- #### Better for layer 2

-  The local nature of UTxOs lends itself well to building Layer 2 scaling solutions such as sidechains(Milkomeda), state channels
+  The local nature of UTxOs allows reusing validation logic in layer 2 scaling solutions such as state channels (see [hydra](https://iohk.io/en/blog/posts/2021/09/17/hydra-cardano-s-solution-for-ultimate-scalability/)).

 - #### Simpler

-  Though not immediately obvious eUTxO smart contracts are often simpler than an equivalent Solidity smart contract.
+  Though not immediately obvious, eUTxO smart contracts are often much simpler than an equivalent Solidity smart contract (this will become apparant when you start to use Helios).

-- #### No Reentrancy Attacks

-  Reentrancy attacks such as the [DAO hack](https://en.wikipedia.org/wiki/The_DAO_(organization)).

 ### Cons

 - #### Contention

-  If eUTxO contracts aren't designed properly they can encounter *contention*.
-  Contention occurs when two transaction try to spend the same UTxO, this isn't possible and leads to UX issues like in the case of [Minswap in the past]().
+  If eUTxO contracts aren't designed properly they can encounter *contention* problems.
+Contention occurs when two or more transactions try to spend the same UTxO.
+If this happens only one of the transactions will succeed, and the others will fail (resulting in an unpleasant user experience).

-  This is not usually an issue on Ethereum as the EVM usually handles ordering smart contract calls.
+  This is usually not an issue on Ethereum because the EVM handles ordering smart contract calls.

-  >**Note**: There are ways to take advantage of the avoid contention and take advantage of
-  > the parallel nature of UTxOs instead of struggling with the such as SundaeSwap's [scooper model]().
+  > **Note**: there are ways to avoid contention, by for example taking advantage of the parallel nature of UTxOs (see SundaeSwap's [scooper model](https://sundaeswap.finance/posts/sundaeswap-scalability))
-  >
-  > These approaches usually use *offchain batching* to execute 'batches' of UTxOs in a single efficient transaction.
-  > This can be done trustlessy as a UTxO can't be spent in a transaction unless it's validator is satisfied.

-## Summary
+## Further reading

-It's totally normal if you're still confused about eUTxO it's not immediately intuitive.
-It is worth the extra effort in rewiring you're thinking as it often leads to contracts that are simpler and safer overall.

-I advise you to read [this article](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e) top even if you understand eUTxO, it's written for the Ergo blockchain but a lot of the concepts carry over into cardano.
+If you feel like you still don't fully understand the eUTxO model, we recommend you keep reading:
+  * [Learning Ergo 101 : eUTXO explained for human beings](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e), a great blog post by [David Pryzbilla](https://github.com/dav009)